Clarifai/docs/docs/api-guide/model/custom-model-walkthrough.md

 **Clarifai makes it easy to customize and repurpose existing models**
 <hr />

 You do not need many images to get started.
 We recommend starting with 10 and adding more as needed.
-Before you train your first model, you need to [create an application](https://docs.clarifai.com/clarifai-basics/applications/#create-an-application) and select a Base Workflow.
+Before you train your first model, you need to [create an application](https://docs.clarifai.com/clarifai-basics/applications/#create-an-application) and select a Classification Base Workflow.

 ![](/img/illustration-training.png)